-Learn how to make a god’s eye craft with this step by step photo tutorial!
+Learn how to make a god’s eye craft (or ojo de dios) with this step by step photo tutorial!
 All you need is yarn and sticks to make this beautiful traditional craft.
-Make it with the kids or on your own for a colorful piece of decor.
-I originally shared this project at Craftaholics Anonymous.
-This post contains affiliate links.
-If you click through and make a purchase, I may make a small commission.
-Thanks for supporing Persia Lou!
+Make it with the kids or on your own for a colorful wall hanging!
+I originally shared this project over at at Craftaholics Anonymous.
+This post contains affiliate links, which means I may make a small commission if you use my links and make a purchase.
+Thank you!

-Macrame and woven wall hangings are a big DIY trend right now, and when I was planning my daughter’s recent camp-themed birthday party, I decided to make a classic camp craft with a similar kind of vibe for party decorations – God’s Eyes.
-They were perfect for the summer camp theme of the party, but I think they look pretty great too and so we picked out a few favorites to live in my daughter’s room as colorful wall decor.
+Macrame and woven wall hangings are a big DIY trend right now, and when I was planning my daughter’s recent camp-themed birthday party, we decided to make a classic camp craft with a similar kind of vibe for party decorations – God’s Eyes (aka eye of god /ojo de dios).
+They were perfect for the summer camp theme of the party, but I think they look pretty great too and so we picked out a few favorites to live permanently in my daughter’s room as colorful craft wall hangings.

 I never actually made a god’s eye craft as a kid, so these aren’t so nostalgic for me – I just like the way they look!
 But if you made them as a kid, this might be a little trip down memory lane. 🙂 I spent some time playing around with different wrapping techniques and fibers to create different looks, and I thought it might be helpful for others to share what I learned with you all here.
 Okay, let’s get making!